coffeeicecubes/link-degrees/README.md

 # Basic Setup
 0) If you want, make a new folder somewhere in your file structure where you can put this project

-1) Go to the main github project page (https://github.com/coffeeicecubes/link-degrees/) and click the green button labelled 'Code' (by 'Go to file').
+1) Go to the main github project page (https://github.com/coffeeicecubes/link-degrees/ - should be the page you are on right now) and click the green button labelled 'Code' (by 'Go to file').
 A window will pop up with 'Clone' and 'HTTPS' - ignore those and click 'Download ZIP' at the bottom

 2) The source code has been downloaded as link-degrees-main.zip.
 Go to your Downloads folder though File Explorer (Windows) or Files (Linux) or Finder (MacOs).
 * On Windows: